 The macOS operating system has stronger security features than Mac OS X, and Mac continues to improve its resistance to viruses with each new release.
-However, controlling all of the events that your computer encounters on the Internet is often beyond the capabilities of the operating system.
+However, controlling all of the events that your computer encounters on the internet is often beyond the capabilities of the operating system — which is where a VPN comes in.
+This article discusses the best VPNs for Sierra, High Sierra, Mojave, Catalina, Big Sur, and Monterey.

 You can read more about the threats to your privacy and security when you surf the web later in this guide.
-However, first look at the best VPNs for El Capitan, Sierra, High Sierra, Mojave, Catalina, Big Sur, and Monterey.
+However, first look at the best VPNs for Sierra, High Sierra, Mojave, Catalina, Big Sur, and Monterey.
 If you haven’t got time to read the whole post, we have summarised a lot of the details on each of the VPN providers into this list:

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Apple. - Surfshark Hard to beat on value.
 Solid speeds, powerful security and privacy protections, and no connection limits.
-Apps for macs and MacBooks.
+Apps for Macs and MacBooks.

 - IPVanish Great security features like auto wi-fi protection will keep your Mac safe.
 The servers were fast and reliable in our testing.